-2.5.
-The three general principles of radiation protection, which concern justification, optimization of protection and application of dose limits, are expressed in safety principles 4, 5, 6 and 10 of SF-1 [1], and related requirements are established in GSR Part 3 [3].
+2.5 The three general principles of radiation protection, which concern justification, optimization of protection and application of dose limits, are expressed in safety principles 4, 5, 6 and 10 of Ref.[1] and related requirements are established in Ref.
+[3].

-2.6.
-Requirements for radiation protection have to be established at the national level, with due regard to GSR Part 3 [3].
-In particular, GSR Part 3 [3] requires radiation protection to be optimized for any persons who are exposed as a result of activities, with due regard to dose constraints, and requires the exposures of individuals to be kept within specified dose limits.
+2.6 Requirements for radiation protection have to be established at the national level, with due regard to Ref.
+[3].
+In particular, Ref.
+[3] requires radiation protection to be optimized for any persons who are exposed as a result of activities, with due regard to dose constraints, and requires the exposures of individuals to be kept within specified dose limits.

-2.7.
-National regulations will prescribe dose limits for the exposure of workers and members of the public under normal conditions.
-Internationally accepted values for these limits are contained in schedule III of GSR Part 3 [3].
+2.7 National regulations will prescribe dose limits for the exposure of workers and members of the public under normal conditions.
+Internationally accepted values for these limits are contained in schedule III of Ref.
+[3].
 In addition to the provision for protection against the exposures that will arise from normal operations, provision has to be made for preventing and limiting the likelihood and magnitude of exposures in anticipated operational occurrences and accident conditions.
-Requirements for preventing and limiting the likelihood and magnitude of exposures in anticipated operational occurrences and accident conditions are also established in GSR Part 3 [3].
-They include management requirements and technical requirements for preventing the occurrence of accidents and provisions for mitigating their consequences if they do occur.
+Requirements for preventing and limiting the likelihood and magnitude of exposures in anticipated operational occurrences in anticipated operational occurrences and accident conditions.
+Requirements for preventing and limiting the likelihood and magnitude of exposures in anticipated operational occurrences and accident conditions are also established in Ref.
+[3].
+They include management and technical requirements to prevent the occurrence of accidents and provisions for mitigating their consequences if they do occur.

-2.8.
-In choosing options for the predisposal management of radioactive waste, consideration has to be given to both the short term and the long term radiological impacts on workers and the public [1, 16, 17].
+2.8 In choosing options for the predisposal management of radioactive waste, consideration has to be given to both the short term and the long term radiological impacts on workers and the public [1, 16, 17].

-2.9.
-Doses and risks associated with the transport of radioactive waste have to be managed in accordance with the requirements established in SSR-6 [12].
+2.9 Doses and risks associated with the transport of radioactive waste have to be managed in accordance with the requirements in Ref.
+[12].